Current research projects /Completed research projects /

 Better awareness of symptoms and improved treatments have helped reduce the number of people dying from stroke, leading to an increase in the number of stroke survivors.
 Unfortunately, many of these survivors are left with disabilities that limit their ability to live productive, independent lives.

 Electrical brain stimulation is becoming widely used as a tool to help the brain recover following injury, but the absence of a clear mechanistic rationale for this tool has meant that it is being inconsistently applied, leading to mixed results.
-Professor Bestmann is using cutting edge mathematical and brain imaging techniques to introduce a consistent approach will help to unlock the full potential of brain stimulation to promote recovery after stroke.
+In this project Professor Bestmann has used cutting edge mathematical and brain imaging techniques to introduce a consistent approach will help to unlock the full potential of brain stimulation to promote recovery after stroke.

 About stroke